 Helpfully, we also have a rationale for the reduction in profit:

 However, the expected impact on normalised operating profit of the step-change in provisioning (6%-8% impact) and the trading performance to-date (4%-5% impact ), is that in aggregate, normalised operating profit for 2019 is now expected to be between 10-13% lower than current consensus of analyst forecasts, although still well ahead of 2018.

-In a double whammy, the group has also revised its growth targets in all its division downwards, although it expects margins to be roughly the same.
+In a double whammy, the group has also revised its growth targets in all its division downwards.
+However, it expects margins to be roughly the same.

 A tough company to appraise

 There is quite a lot going on here and it is quite likely that a company such as NSF would polarise opinion.
 On one hand, there are clearly terrific margins on all its products.
-A user taking out such a loan would pay a very high level of interest, and as such perhaps get access to finance that they may not have been able to get elsewhere.
+A user taking out such a loan would pay a very high level of interest.
+As such they get access to finance that they may not have been able to get elsewhere.

-On the other hand, there could be an argument that these type of companies give out loans to people who can least afford it, and for things that they do not really need.
+On the other hand, there could be an argument that these type of companies give out loans to people who can least afford it.
+And perhaps used for things that they do not really need.
 But for now, we have to ignore the ethical questions.